jeeliz/jeelizFaceFilter/README.md

 * [Virtual Fighter](https://virtuafighter.arounz.jp): Find the *Virtual Fighter* (*SEGA* Video game) who looks like you.
 The first part of this experiment relies on *face-api.js* to detect your face and landmarks.
 Then click on *PUSH* and a 3D face filter of a virtual fighter will be applied to your face using this library and *Three.js*

+* [Are you a true wizard?](https://facefilter-experiment.vercel.app/) Try-on an amazing wizard hat in this demo made by [Level 30 Wizards](https://level30wizards.com/)

+* [AR Bee NFT](https://www.hicetnunc.xyz/objkt/219200) NFT based on WebAR created by [Fivos Doganis (@fdoganis)](https://twitter.com/fdoganis) with a 3D model designed by [Michelle Brown](https://twitter.com/Thebadlament) and traded on [Hic et Nunc](https://www.hicetnunc.xyz) NFT platform.

+* [Bollé virtual try-on](https://www.bolle.com/us/sunglasses/technologies/volt--lenses/chronoshield-46228.html) Bollé relies on Jeeliz Facefilter for its Sunglasses and ski mask virtual try-on module, developed by [Emersya](https://emersya.com/) and using Emersya amazing custom 3D engine for 3D rendering.

+* [Custom Halloween pumpkin mask](https://emersya.com/app/UBYF7QDAK4): Customize and try your own Halloween pumpkin using this funny webapp, made by [Emersya](https://emersya.com/) and relying on Emersya custom 3D engine for rendering.

 If you have developped an application or a fun demo using this library, we would love to see it and insert a link here!
-Just contact us on [Twitter @Jeeliz_AR](https://twitter.com/Jeeliz_AR) or [LinkedIn](https://www.linkedin.com/company/jeeliz).
+Just contact us on [Twitter @Jeeliz_AR](https://twitter.com/Jeeliz_AR) or [LinkedIn](https://www.linkedin.com/company/jeeliz)

 ## Specifications